zxc22164017/chatRoom-frontend/README.md

 # Overview

-This project is a MERN stacK forum with a real-time chat room, allowing users post threads, comment, and chat with other users
+This project is a MERN stack forum with a real-time chat room, allowing users post threads, comment, and chat with other users

 # Click here to see [Demo](http://ec2-52-195-177-191.ap-northeast-1.compute.amazonaws.com)